MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-dataset.md

 <a name="required2">2</a> - This file is required when saving using TMSL format.
 <a name="required3">3</a> - This file is required when saving using TMDL format.

-Not every project dataset folder includes all of the files and subfolders described here.
+Not every project semantic model folder includes all of the files and subfolders described here.

-## Dataset files
+## Semantic Model files

 #### .pbi\localSettings.json

-Contains dataset settings that apply only for the current user and computer.
+Contains semantic model settings that apply only for the current user and computer.
 It should be included in gitIgnore or other source control exclusions.
 By default, Git ignores this file.

 For more information, see the [localSettings.json schema document](https://github.com/microsoft/powerbi-desktop-samples/tree/main/item-schemas/dataset/localSettings.md).

 #### .pbi\editorSettings.json

-Contains dataset editor settings saved as part of the dataset definition for use across users and environments.
+Contains semantic model editor settings saved as part of the semantic model definition for use across users and environments.

 For more information, see the [editorSettings.json schema document](https://github.com/microsoft/powerbi-desktop-samples/tree/main/item-schemas/dataset/editorSettings.md).